UAE rules are now tighter and more clear. Every RAK ICC company must meet set standards each year.

 In most cases, renewal will not be completed until RBR records are in order.
 The Registered Agent must be satisfied that all compliance requirements have been met before proceeding with the renewal submission.

-A practical checklist usually includes confirming renewal dates, reviewing ownership and control, updating KYC documents, checking RBR and UBO records, and ensuring accounting records are properly maintained.
-Addressing these points early reduces last-minute issues.
+A simple checklist covers confirming renewal dates, reviewing ownership, updating KYC docs, checking RBR and UBO records, and keeping account records in order.
+Start early to avoid last-minute issues.

-Non-compliance can lead to delayed renewals, penalties, increased scrutiny from authorities, and complications with banking relationships.
-Over time, repeated non-compliance may put the company’s continued operation at risk.
+Failing to comply can lead to delayed renewals, fines, more scrutiny from the authority, and banking issues.
+Repeated failures can put the company’s future at risk.

 As CEO of DBTA, Aurangzaib Chawla advises globally mobile businesses and individuals on cross-border tax planning and structuring.
 With expertise spanning the UK, UAE, and wider GCC, Zaib helps clients minimise double taxation, protect assets, and achieve long-term financial efficiency while staying fully compliant.